 I have a doctor’s appointment tomorrow… and I’m scared.

-I really would have liked this post to have a more succinct title, but this is pretty much what it comes down to.
-I’m seeing a sleep specialist tomorrow, and I am scared of ALL THE POSSIBLE OUTCOMES. :P
+title, but this is pretty much what it comes down to.
+I’m seeing a sleep

 I’m scared he will have no idea why my sleep is so weird.
 I’m scared he will know and it’s something bad.
 I’m scared there won’t be any treatment options for me, but I’m also scared of treatment options because I’ve had such awful, sometimes life-threatening, experiences with medications and side effects over the years.
 I’m scared that trying any treatment could make my sleep even worse – it is entirely possible that it could – but I also know that if I don’t try, things could get worse anyway.
 I’m scared of the sleep disorder going away completely (as I’ve discussed before there are positives to it) but this winter things just got so so bad and I simply can’t go on like that.
 I’m scared because I’ve done a lot of work on myself in the last couple of months and have managed to get to a really good place, and I’m worried changing things could tip me back to somewhere bad.
 Mostly I’m scared because despite my best efforts to not get my hopes up about what this appointment will mean...
 I’ve totally got my hopes up, and I’m scared that I’m going to be crushed if this doesn’t work out well.